Participate in the EEA and Norway Grants!

 What is a donor programme partner?

 The donor programme partners are strategic partners to the programme operators in the development and implementation of EEA and Norway Grants supported programmes.
 The donor programme partners are public bodies from the donor countries (Iceland, Liechtenstein and Norway) with national mandates in their respective fields.

 The donor programme partners represent a wide range of sectors and play an important role in facilitating project partnerships, e.g. by providing support and guidance for potential and actual partners.
 You can find an overview of all donor programme partners here.
-In Liechtenstein, Mr Arno Oehri is acting as the dedicated contact point in the Ministry of Culture of Liechtenstein for entities in Liechtenstein interested in partnerships under the culture programmes.
-Mr Oehri can be contacted at email@example.com
+In Liechtenstein, Sonja Näscher is acting as the dedicated contact point in the Office of Cultural Affairs for entities/persons in Liechtenstein interested in partnerships under the culture programmes.
+She can be contacted at sonja.naescher(at)llv.li

 What is a donor project partner?

 A project partner is a legal person actively involved in, and effectively contributing to, the implementation of a project, and whose primary location (managerial and administrative centre) is Iceland, Liechtenstein or Norway.
 Both public and private entities, commercial and non-commercial, as well as non-governmental organisations, can participate as project partners in a project.
 Persons who are legal residents of Iceland, Liechtenstein or Norway may also participate as project partners in some cases.
 See the Regulations Art.
 1.6 and 7.2, as well as the Bilateral Guideline section 5.1 for more details.

 The EEA and Norway Grants are financed by Iceland, Liechtenstein and Norway, countries that in this context are sometimes referred to as the ‘donor countries’.